gelatodigital/how-tos-5-6-7-8-relay-intro-methods/README.md

 When using callWithSyncFee relay method the target contract assumes responsibility for transferring the fee to Gelato's fee collector during transaction execution.

-#### callWithSyncFeeERC2771

-Combining the features of `callWithSyncFee` and EIP-2771 meta transactions, this method provides gasless transaction capabilities.
-The target contract assumes responsibility for transferring the fee to Gelato's fee collector during transaction execution.

 ## Backend/Node examples